Donald V. Watkins

 Using Litigation as a Tool for Harassment and Intimidation

 When concerned dog lovers started questioning the use of donor money to purchase dogs that were eventually adopted to individuals associated with Cavalier Rescue’s Alabama branch, they were threatened with “Cease and Desist” letters, followed by a lawsuit in Jefferson County, Alabama Circuit Court.

 On March 19, 2015, Brittney Wilk and Lisa Thompson filed a defamation lawsuit against Lisa Swoboda (California), Liz Moe Dickens (Ohio), Heather Hagen Halldin (Pennsylvania), Cathy Moon (Ohio), Peggy Kenney (Massachusetts), Karen Orange (Florida), and Beth Reed (Alabama) in a Jefferson County court.
 These named defendants were identified as contributors to the “Beware Cavalier Rescue of Alabama” Facebook page.
 The lawsuit was later moved to Shelby County after Reed was added as a defendant.

 This whistleblower group openly questioned the placement of these dogs with “friends and family” of Cavalier Rescue's Alabama volunteers and coordinators, and whether Cavalier Rescue’s Alabama branch devised a prearranged procurement method to get expensive dogs for themselves using donor money.

 Even though Lisa Swoboda retained counsel on May 14, 2015, Angie Ingram called Traveler’s Insurance (Swoboda’s employer) on June 3, 2015 and left a menacing message with Traveler's general counsel complaining that Ms. Swoboda was avoiding service of the complaint in the defamation case.

-On or about March 24, 2016, Lisa Thompson filed a complaint with Traveler’s Insurance accusing Swododa of improperly accessing Traveler’s insurance records to discover that Kim Preskitt was Thompson’s live-in girlfriend/wife.
+On or about March 24, 2016, Lisa Thompson filed a complaint with Traveler’s Insurance accusing Swoboda of improperly accessing Traveler’s insurance records to discover that Kim Preskitt was Thompson’s live-in girlfriend/wife.
 This complaint was closed as meritless and appeared to be another attempt to harass Swoboda.
 Thompson and Preskitt apparently have personal policies with Travelers.
 Swoboda works in the commercial division of Travelers and did not have access to personal policies.
-Thompson’s household “partner”, however, was mentioned in several emails in a federal court case Angie Ingram had previously filed against Terri Easterbrooks.
+The fact that Thompson and Preskitt were “partners”, however, was mentioned in several emails in a federal court case Angie Ingram had previously filed against Terri Easterbrooks and were already in the public domain and had been mentioned by others.